emk/abort_on_panic-rs/README.md

 abort_on_panic = "*"
 ```

-You can than capture a `panic!` as follows:
+You can then automatically `abort` the process when a `panic!` occurs in a
+inconvenient location:

 ```rust
 #![feature(phase)]